 In all buildings, each unit is equipped with a bed, desk and chair, and clothing storage area.
-The conveniently located facilities provide clean, comfortable rooms, video security and keyless entry, laundry facilities, parking, a common kitchen, central air conditioning and a computer port for each resident.
-College liaison officers monitor visitation in the evenings and around the clock on weekends.
+The conveniently located facilities provide clean, comfortable rooms, video security and keyless entry, laundry facilities, parking, a common kitchen, central air conditioning, WIFI and a student lounge with computer stations and a big screen television.
+College public safety officers monitor visitation in the evenings and around the clock on weekends.